 Less-efficient filters get more efficient as they load since the pores begin to fill, spaces between the media fibers get smaller, and they start trapping finer dust.
 Of course, this also means the filters are clogging and will soon obstruct airflow.

 How often you need to change the filter will depend on how efficient it is, how much you run the fan on your HVAC unit, and how many dust sources you have inside.

 The best filters tell you the percentage of particles removed by size at a given airflow.

 HVAC systems and filters are like vacuum cleaners.
 They should move enough air to clean the environment without allowing the dust to blow back into your home.

 A. A micron (or micrometer) is one-millionth of a meter or 0.000039 inch.
 To give you an idea of just how small that is, a human hair is about 70 microns thick.

 A. It depends on a variety of factors.
-A standard, one-inch-thick filter should be changed after around 90 days, but thicker filters can last much longer.
+Standard, one-inch-thick filters should be changed after around 90 days, but thicker filters can last much longer.

 If you have pets or are a smoker, your filters will become clogged more quickly.
 If you have breathing difficulties, you'll probably want to change them more often because you'll be more susceptible to airborne particles.